malayajac/malayajac/README.md

 ### Hi there 👋

+I'm a data scientist interested in NLP, knowledge graphs, causal inference.

+In a past life, I used to work on complex networks, dynamical systems, science communication.

 <!--
 **malayajac/malayajac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.